 Streaming platforms, or Digital Service Providers (DSPs), took the music industry by storm.
 And they’ve drawn the spotlight away from digital downloads and physical music formats.

 While it’s a moot point whether DSPs are a good thing, they're here to stay.
 Therefore, if you haven't already, it's time to get on board and make the most of them.

 This post is a comprehensive guide to marketing your music on streaming platforms.
-If you’re looking for information, use this handy table of contents to jump ahead to the pertinent section:
+So, if you’re looking for specific information, use this handy table of contents to jump ahead to the pertinent section: